jimb6/bd-inventory-tools/README.md

-# BD & Associates Inventory System Tools
+# BD & Associates Inventory Manager

 A comprehensive inventory management system with QR/Barcode scanning capabilities for both web and mobile platforms.